-ldea ↓ Submitted by Suggested Implementation Strategy Generated while Brainstorming $oldsymbol{\psi}$ Focus on Children Participation Walkability Diversity Creativity Collaboration Brainstorming b.
-Discussion of Long-Term Strategies (using DFC Dialogue Procedure):

-- 1. Brainstorm ideas on Diversity Vision Goal - The focus of this meeting is to try to answer the following two questions: - Why has the Venice Community, over the past 55 years, experienced dramatic reductions in its minority and economic diversity (see p3 DFC 150210 Agenda Exhibit below)? - Why have efforts to address this apparently been unsuccessful? - JDM Comment: My personal thinking is that, among other factors, the key factor is the lack of the reliable provision of a supply of less expensive housing in the Venice Community without which any efforts to address this trend will ultimately fail. - 2.
-ByLaw Amendments: - Staggered 4-year terms - ♣ DFC → Standing Committee - Incorporate VNC Vision Goals into VNC Mission Statement<amandaseward@artvista.net>
+- a.
+Motions: Request Board Endorse in Concept and Encourage Implementation of the below proposal contained in the Discussion Forum Committee's VNC Vision Goals Idea Matrix: [none submitted] - b.
+Discussion of Long-Term Strategies (using DFC Dialogue Procedure): - 1.
+Brainstorm ideas on Diversity Vision Goal and items in the below DFC 150310 Agenda Exhibit: The focus of this meeting is to try to answer the following two questions: - ♣ Why has the Venice Community, over the past 55 years, experienced dramatic reductions in its minority and economic diversity (see p4 DFC 150310 Agenda Exhibit below)? - ↓ Why have efforts to address this apparently been unsuccessful?JDM Comment: My personal thinking is that, among other factors, the key factor is the lack of the reliable provision of a supply of less expensive housing in the Venice Community without which any efforts to address this trend will ultimately fail. - 2.
+See VNC Vision Goals Idea Matrix for items recently submitted by Molly DeBower, Donna Schubert, Nick Antonicello and Joe Murphy all of which relate to the Diversity Vision Goal. - 3.
+ByLaw Amendments: - Staggered 4-year terms - ♣ DFC → Standing Committee - ♣ Incorporate VNC Vision Goals into VNC Mission Statement